Category

 Basic

-The purpose of this course is to provide workers with the essential knowledge and skills required to maintain safe workplaces in compliance with the Work Health and Safety Act 2011, NDIS Practice Standards, and organisational policies.
+The purpose of this course is to provide NDIS workers, disability support staff, and aged care professionals with the knowledge and skills to deliver trauma-informed care in line with NDIS Practice Standards and Australian health guidelines.

 Basic